pankaj-prog/UI-library/README.md

 > Simple Navigtion -> Simple navigation consist of a brand name, some links to different pages, few call to action and a search bar.
 You will need to include the classes as mentioned in the code snippet to use this component.

+>  Navigation with hamburger icon -> This navigation consist is similar to the desktop navigation with hamburger icon for menu on smaller screens.

 ### Lists

 Lists are continuous, vertical indexes of text or images.
 You can use following type of lists.